Christ Pantocrator

 A title Scripture applies to God directly

 "Pantocrator" isn't a later theological invention layered onto Christian art — it's a translation of a title Scripture itself uses.
-Revelation records God declaring: "I am the Alpha and the Omega," says the Lord God, "who is, and who was, and who is to come, the Almighty" (Revelation 1:8, NIV) — with "Almighty" translating the Greek word pantokrator, literally "Ruler of All."
+Revelation records God declaring: "I am the Alpha and the Omega," says the Lord God, "who is and who was and who is to come, the Almighty" (Revelation 1:8, RSV-CE) — with "Almighty" translating the Greek word pantokrator, literally "Ruler of All."
 Applying that same title to an image of Christ is, in effect, a visual claim about his identity: not simply a teacher or a healer, but the one Revelation names alongside God with this specific word.

 Christ Pantocrator icon, 6th century, Saint Catherine's Monastery, Sinai — public domain.